locokit/locokit/docs/notebook/developer/architecture.md

 to connect to an API (eg AirTable, Open Data sources, API-based tools), CSV/XLS files, or anything containing data.

+Above the `engine`, so in the `feathers-locokit` service, a security layer is available to manage users / groups, and add datasource filters to restrict data accessibility. (in read or write mode)

 On the frontend side, the Nuxt App use the `nuxt-locokit` module.